Quintus Caecilius Metellus Numidicus: Jugurthine War and aristocratic politics

 When Metellus was consul (in 109 with Marcus Junius Silanus), he took command of the war in Numidia against Jugurtha.
 The war dragged out into a long and seemingly endless campaign as the Romans tried to inflict a decisive defeat on Jugurtha.
 Metellus gained just one important victory over Jugurtha at the Battle of the Muthul.
 Metellus, having his command prorogued stayed in Numidia for another year (108), laying siege to Jugurthine holdouts.
 His second-in-command, Marius, designing to displace Metellus as commander in Numidia, spread rumours that Metellus was dragging out the Jugurthine War in order to retain his command; Marius returned to Rome to seek election as Consul (for the year 107).
 Winning the election, he returned to Numidia to take control of the war.
 On his return to Rome, Metellus was surprised by the demonstrations of enthusiasm and recognition which he received from a faction of senators and the people who did not support Marius.
-He celebrated a triumph, acquiring the cognomen Numidicus, to Marius' irritation.
+He celebrated a triumph, acquiring the agnomen Numidicus, to Marius' irritation.

 Metellus Numidicus became the main leader of the aristocratic faction, opposing the rapid political ascent of the populist Marius, who was favoured by the people because he finished the war in Numidia by the imprisonment and killing of Jugurtha (thanks to a stratagem of Sulla).
-Marius' reforms of the Roman Army, where he recruited Romans without property and loyal to their general, was a turning point in Roman history, and the reforms were bitterly opposed by Numidicus' conservative faction.
+Numidicus' conservative faction bitterly opposed Marius' recruitment of Romans without property.

 Metellus Numidicus was elected censor in 102 BC in partnership with his cousin Gaius Caecilius Metellus Caprarius.
 During the censorship, he tried to expel Marius' ally Lucius Appuleius Saturninus from the Senate, but without success.
 Afterwards, Saturninus had his revenge when, having been elected tribune of the plebs, he and Marius proposed an agrarian law awarding land to Roman veterans, with an additional clause that obliged every senator to swear allegiance to the agrarian law, under penalty of expulsion from the Senate and a heavy fine.
 In the Senate, Marius first declared that he would never take the oath, in which Metellus seconded him; in the event, however, Marius and all other senators but Metellus took the oath.
 Rather than swear obedience to a law he opposed, Metellus Numidicus resigned his Senate seat and paid the corresponding fine.
 After leaving the Forum, he said to his friends: